 By careful consideration of the origins of a breed, it is often possible to come to some logical conclusions behind behaviors that seem to make little sense to us.
 Of course, everything Fido does always make perfect sense to him.
 The lesson we can learn from this is that most canine behaviors are firmly rooted in logic.
-If your Border Terrier likes to sing, there is likely a good reason why.
-Does your Border Terrier just like to make a lot of racket?
+If your canine likes to sing, there is likely a good reason why.
+Does your dog just like to make a lot of racket?
 Is he seeking attention from you?
 Fido's lips are firmly sealed on the matter.
 He knows the answer, but he's not going to tell.

 Book First Walk Free!